Plane collides with de-icing truck at Boston’s Logan Airport

-BOSTON (WHDH) - A plane collided with a de-icing truck at Boston’s Logan International Airport on Monday.
+BOSTON (WHDH) - A plane collided with a de-icing truck at Boston’s Logan International Airport Monday.

-Officials confirm that the wing of a departing Alaskan Airlines plane clipped the truck, which was parked near the runway.
+Officials said the wing of a departing Alaska Airlines plane clipped the truck, which was parked near the runway.
+Airline officials said the plane sustained minor damage to part of the aircraft’s left wing.

 No injuries were reported in what officials called a “minor crash.”